-As for ride, the Classic+ is designed for cruising with its upright geometry and cruiser handlebars.
+As for rides, the Classic+ is designed for cruising with its upright geometry and cruiser handlebars.
 However, with its simple drivetrain and lightweight frame, it’s lighter than most cruisers at just 25lbs.

-And, because Priority Bikes is intent on keeping its overhead low, the Classic+ is right at the $500 price point.
+Because Priority Bikes intends to keep it’s overhead low, the Classic+ is right at the $500 price point.

 Longtime California-based bike manufacturer Felt marries comfort with performance to create a bike that works equally well as a fitness bike or commuter.

 A relaxed geometry puts the rider in a comfortable upright position, while a low top tube makes entrances and exits into the cockpit easy.
-An alloy frame keeps the Verza Speed 50 at a manageable weight for fitness but also includes plenty of mounting points for racks and fenders.
+An alloy frame keeps the Verza Speed 50 at a manageable weight for fitness and includes plenty of mounting points for racks and fenders.